composablehorizons/compose-icons/icons-lucide-android/README.md

-# Lucide icons for Compose Multiplatform
+# Lucide icons for Jetpack Compose

-A Compose Multiplatform icon library with all available Lucide icons.
+A Jetpack Compose icon library with all available Lucide icons.

 ## Installation